Medicare online accounts

 in your capital city.

 The form must be signed by the Medicare cardholder and the person being transferred.
-The Medicare cardholder must provide proof of identity, such as a passport or driver's licence.
+The Medicare cardholder must provide documents confirming their identity, such as a passport or driver's licence.

 Transferring people between Medicare cards